npedder/AICloudSecurityDocker/README.md

 The username and password of the ftp user are defined in the "ftp/Dockerfile" file.
 As of now, this cannot be changed after building the container.
 The default username is ftpuser and the default password is pass.

 ### Accessing the user interface
-Connect to the web gui using localhost:3000 in your web browser.
+Connect to the web GUI using localhost:3000 in your web browser.

+From the web GUI, you can view images the photos taken by your security cameras.
+Clicking on an image will display the photo's ID, the AI detection results, and the camera that took the photo.

+Clicking on the "Cameras" button will bring you to a new page where you can view the camera id and change the location information of your cameras.

 ### Locating images
 All the images recieved via ftp will be stored in the photos volume defined in the compose.yaml.